commit-live-students/fsdse-python-assignment-36/README.md

 **Notes**
 * Define a function to accept a list as a parameter.
-* This list is containg list in it.
+* This list is containing list in it.
 * Return a combine list.